Vauxhall and I

 Vauxhall and I is the fourth studio album by English alternative rock musician Morrissey.
-It was released on 14 March 1994, by the record label Parlophone in the UK and Sire/Reprise in the US.
+It was released on 14 March 1994, by the record label Parlophone in the UK and Sire/Reprise in the USA.

 Background

 The album's title may be a reference to the 1987 film Withnail and I. Vauxhall is an area of London noted for its gay clubs, and there is also a British car manufacturer of the same name.

 "Spring Heeled Jim" contains bits of dialogue from We Are the Lambeth Boys, a 1959 documentary that follows the lives of members of a south London youth club.
 The line "Don't leave us in the dark" at the end of "Billy Budd" is sampled from the 1948 David Lean film adaptation of Dickens' Oliver Twist.
 This was said by one of Fagin's pickpockets to Fagin when the mob was closing in on their hiding place.
 The song itself shares the title with a novella by Herman Melville.